-This is a pretty, leafy walled garden, with a rather pokey playground; which doesn't stop swarms of local kids from climbing, running and holding birthday picnics here.
-The pleasant lawns are dotted with bits of marble from the collection of the Mattei family, which owned the property from 1553 until 1928, when it became a public park.
+This is a pretty, leafy walled garden, with a rather pokey playground; which does not stop swarms of local kids from climbing, running and holding birthday picnics here.
+The pleasant lawns are dotted with pieces of marble from the collection of the Mattei family, which owned the property from 1553 until 1928, when it became a public park.
 The graceful family villa, now housing the Italian Geographic Society, was built in the 16th century.
-Forlorn and forgotten at the southern end is one of Rome's Egyptian obelisks.
-In summer the villa becomes the gorgeous venue for big-name evening jazz concerts.
+Forlorn and forgotten at the southern end is one of Rome’s Egyptian obelisks.
+During the summer, the villa becomes the gorgeous venue for evening jazz concerts.

 |Transport:||Metro Circo Massimo|